danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-06-a-better-way-to-extend-types.md

 tweet:  https://twitter.com/danielsaidi/status/1534121018716999681?s=20&t=HuAkOPV9JSNSw7eWgtmaVQ
 ---

-In this post, we'll take a quick look at a better way to extend types in Swift, to make the extensions more versatile and discoverable.
+In this post, let's take a look at a better way to extend types in Swift, to make extensions more versatile and discoverable.

 ## Background

-Extensions are convenient and common ways to extend types in Swift.
-In Swift, extensions are even the core of various coding styles, for instance to separate public and private members, encapsulate protocol implementations etc.
+Type extensions is a convenient and common way to extend types in Swift.
+Extensions are even the core of some coding styles, for instance to separate public and private members, encapsulate protocol implementations etc.

-However, while extensions are convenient, they also risk bloating types with too much functionality and provide functionality that should be defined somewhere else, specified by a protocol, implemented in an abstract manner etc. Furthermore, extensions are also not included in generated DocC documentation, which may cause large part of an open-source library to not show up in the generated documentation.
+However, while extensions are convenient, they can bloat types with too much functionality and provide functionality that should be defined somewhere else, specified by a protocol, implemented in an abstract manner etc.

+Furthermore, extensions are also not included in generated DocC documentation (update 2023: it is now, in Xcode 15), which may cause large part of an open-source library to not show up in the generated documentation.

 There's no hard line when using an extension is "correct" or "wrong".
 Just keep an eye on your code and be aware of if you base too much of your logic in plain type extensions.

 ## Defining extensions with protocols

-One way to make extensions more versatile and increase their discoverability, is to define a protocol that defines the functionality, then make suitable types implement the protocol with an extension.
-This makes it possible for more types to implement the same protocol and get access to the extension, and will also cause the extension to show up in the DocC documentation, since it is defined by the protocol instead of as a plain extension.
+One way to make extensions more versatile and increase their discoverability, is to define a protocol that defines the functionality, then make suitable types implement the protocol.

+This makes it possible for more types to implement the same protocol and get access to the extension, and will also cause the extension to show up in the DocC documentation (no longer needed with Xcode 15 supporting DocC for extensions).

-As an example, consider a situation where we want to get images from the pasteboard in both UIKit and AppKit.
+As an example, say that we want to get images from the pasteboard in UIKit & AppKit.
 While `UIPasteboard` has properties for `image` and `images`, `NSPasteboard` has no such properties.
-If we want both types to have the same image properties, we could extend `NSPasteboard`:
+If we want the types to have the same properties, we can extend `NSPasteboard`:

 ```swift
 public extension NSPasteboard {